The virtual nurse-in to protest Facebook's ban on breast-feeding photos has taken off, with hundreds hourly joining a group that

 in school books.

-Social networking site Facebook is to allow photographs of a woman who had surgery for breast cancer after it removed them from her profile.
+Social networking site Facebook is to allow photographs of a woman who had surgery for breast cancer after it removed them from

 The pictures of Anna Antell from Oxfordshire, were initially deemed to be nudity and taken down.